ThioJoe/Edit-Clipboard-Contents/README.md

 - Native file export for certain formats
   - Example: The three native bitmap formats (CF_BITMAP, CF_DIB, CF_DIBV5) don't directly contain the same data that would be found by opening a `.bmp` file, but rather the image data as well as other struct metadata.
 But the app will use the Native Windows API to output each format to a BMP file, and each may be slightly different despite supposedly containing the same image data.
 - Export a list of all registered clipboard format names on the system

+### 7. View Clipboard History Info
+- See the info stored by Windows in the clipboard history (if enabled)
+- For each item in the history, see which formats are available, and preview each
+- Ability to delete items from the clipboard history, and make any as the active item

 -----